PanBabinicz/ghost-feather/README.md

 # How to program

 > For now, CMake generates two elf files.
 Each of these files needs to be uploaded to the device.

+# Newlib

+> To use newlib with libopencm3 it is necessary to recomplie the libc to be able to use hard floating point numbers which use on-chip FPU.
+> The second option is to use soft floating point numbers but the speed will be slower.